kanhaiya-gupta/gnn-research-platform/README.md

 ## 🙏 Acknowledgments

-- Inspired by the PINN platform architecture
+- PyTorch Geometric team for the excellent GNN library
-- Built with FastAPI and modern web technologies
+- FastAPI team for the modern web framework
-- Icons provided by Font Awesome
-- Charts powered by Chart.js
+- The GNN research community for inspiring this work

+## 📞 Support

+For questions, issues, or contributions:
+- Check the documentation in the `docs/` directory
+- Review the troubleshooting sections
+- Submit issues through the platform

 ---

-**Built with ❤️ for the GNN research community**
+**Status**: ✅ **Production Ready** - All 12 GNN tasks fully implemented with comprehensive backend support, advanced visualization capabilities, and web interface integration.